-In order to participate in these sessions, you will need to go to the Live Classrooms/Offices links.

-Live Classrooms can be accessed off the course Blackboard site.
-In addition, they are recorded and available on the site within a day or two after the session is held.
+To participate in Live Classroom sessions, you will need to go to the Live Classrooms/Offices links on the course Blackboard site.
+In addition, they are recorded and available on the site.
+Live Classroom participation is optional.

-Weekly Office Hours
+Live Office Hours